|

 Faramir shook his head.
 "We shall have him restored to his

 own body long before that, my dear!
-But you are absolutely certain
+You are absolutely

 "Yes," said Eowyn firmly.
 "I told you: I saw him